vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 docker-compose run app guard init minitest
 ```

-That should add additional instructions to `Guardfile`. **Comment** the default instructions under `guard :minitest do` group and **un-comment** instructions generated for `Rails 4`.
+That should add additional instructions to `Guardfile`.
+Open the `Guardfile` in your editor and do these changes under `guard :minitest do` group:

+1. **Comment** the default instructions
+2. **Un-comment** instructions generated for `Rails 4`.
+3. **Change** the block to read like `guard "minitest", spring: "bin/rails test" do`.

+Using spring is optional, spring is a preloader that starts tests faster.
+So the tests should run without point 3 as well.
 Despite being in Rails 5, those commands should work just ok.

-Now if you stop the services using `docker-compose down` and reboot them via `docker-compose up`, you should be able to see **guard running all tests** when it starts.
+You should be able to see **guard running all tests** when it starts.
+If it doesn't, stop the services using `docker-compose down` and reboot them via `docker-compose up`.

-...and the first and only test that you have, **should have failed**, if you followed on to the instructions above.
+You should be able to see a failed test, if you followed on to the instructions above.

 ```bash
 guard_1  | 1 runs, 0 assertions, 0 failures, 1 errors, 0 skips